 QED: The Ethical Debaters is a student organization that seeks to discuss ethical and philosphical issues relating to modern society, and compete in ethics bowl competitions around the Chicago area and country.
 You can see the latest events the organization is sponsoring by visiting their Facebook page.

 The team meets weekly during lunch to discuss philosophy, ethics, and debate about current ethical issues on the news.
 Only undergraduate students are allowed to compete in offical ethics bowl competitions, but we welcome everyone to our meetings who is interested in lively debate and discussion.
 Feel free to stop by, or email us at firstname.lastname@example.org for more information.

 Starting in 2016, CSEP has co-hosted a Chicago regional competition in partnership with the University of Chicago's Winning Words.
 All Chicago-area high school schools are welcome to be a part of this competition, and the winning teams will have the chance to compete in the National High School Ethics Bowl Competition at UNC Chapel Hill.
 If you are interested in learning more, please email Kelly Laas at email@example.com.

-The APPE Ethics Bowl combines the excitement and fun of a competitive tournament with a valuable educational experience for undergraduate students.
+The Intercollegiate Ethics Bowl and the National High School Ethics Bowl combine the excitement and fun of a competitive tournament with a valuable educational experience for students.
 Recognized widely by educators, the Ethics Bowl has received special commendation for excellence and innovation from the American Philosophical Association, and received the 2006 American Philosophical Association/Philosophy Documentation Center's 2006 prize for Excellence and Innovation in Philosophy Programs.
 The format, rules, and procedures of the Ethics Bowl all have been developed to model widely acknowledged best methods of reasoning in practical and professional ethics.